ncatlab/nlab-content/pages/346.md

 ## Examples

 * Any [[closed monoidal category]] gives a closed category, by simply forgetting the tensor product and remembering only the internal-hom.
-Most examples seem to be of this sort, although as remarked above it is often the case that the closed structure is "primary" and the tensor product is defined as a left adjoint to it.
-(It is also true, by a result due to Miguel LaPlaza, that every closed category embeds fully and faithfully into a closed monoidal category by a strong [[closed functor]], i.e., one respecting closed structure up to suitably coherent isomorphism, and this closed functor is also strong monoidal if the original closed category is closed monoidal.)
+Most examples seem to be of this sort, although as remarked above it is often the case that the closed structure is "primary" and the tensor product is defined as a [[left adjoint]] to it.
+Notice also, as discussed [below](#EmbedIntoCloseMon) that every closed category arises as the full [[subcategory]] of a closed monoidal category.

 * Any [[multicategory]] which has a unit, i.e. an object $I$ such that $C(;Y) \cong C(I;Y)$ naturally, and is closed in the sense that for any $Y,Z$ there is an object $[Y,Z]$ with natural isomorphisms $C(X_1,\dots,X_n,Y;Z) \cong C(X_1,\dots,X_n; [Y,Z])$, gives rise to a closed category.
 Conversely, from any closed category we can construct a multicategory of this sort, by defining the multimaps as $C(X_1,\dots,X_n; Z) = C(X_1, [X_2,\dots,[X_n,Z]])$.
 Thus closed categories are essentially equivalent to closed unital multicategories.

+## Properties

+### Embedding into closed monoidal categories {#EmbedIntoCloseMon}

+By a result due to Miguel LaPlaza, every closed category embeds [[full and faithful functor|fully and faithfully]] into a [[closed monoidal category]] by a strong [[closed functor]], i.e., one respecting closed structure up to suitably coherent isomorphism, and this closed functor is also strong monoidal if the original closed category is closed monoidal.

-## Monadicity and 2-categories
+### Monadicity and 2-categories

 Since the notion of closed category involves a contravariant functor and extranatural transformations, it cannot be expected to be [[2-monad|2-monadic]] over the [[2-category]] [[Cat]].
-It is, however, 2-monadic over the 2-category $Cat_g$ of categories, functors, and natural isomorphisms.
+It is, however, 2-monadic over the 2-category $Cat_g$ of categories, functors, and natural isomorphisms, the [[core]] of [[Cat]].
 In this way we obtain a 2-category $ClCat$ of closed categories, strong [[closed functors]], and [[closed natural transformations]].
 One can also define a notion of non-strong, or "lax," closed functor; although these do not seemingly arise from the 2-monad in question, they generalize lax monoidal functors between closed monoidal categories.

 ## References

 Closed categories were first defined here:

-* Samuel Eilenberg and Max Kelly, _Closed categories_.
+* [[Samuel Eilenberg]] and [[Max Kelly]], _Closed categories_.
 Proc.
 Conf.
 Categorical Algebra (La Jolla, Calif., 1965).

 They were shown to be equivalent to closed unital [[multicategories]] here: